JSONCat/demo-java/myshop/my-shop-web-admin/target/my-shop-web-admin-1.0.0-SNAPSHOT/static/assets/bower_components/bootstrap-datepicker/docs/options.rst

 Boolean.
 Default: false

-If true, selecting a year or month in the datepicker will update the input value immediately.
-Otherwise, only selecting a day of the month will update the input value immediately.
+If true, selecting a year or month in the datepicker will updated the input value immediately.
+Otherwise, only selecting a day of the month will updated the input value immediately.

 inputs